 vorarlberg museum: A facade of flowers and panoramic views

+This building is also impressive from an architectural standpoint.
+Over 16,000 blossoms made from concrete adorn the facade, whilst the showroom on the fourth floor is especially awe-inspiring.
 The darkness of the interior space invites visitors to admire the constantly changing scenery of Lake Constance from an enormous panoramic window.

 The museum’s permanent exhibition provides insights into the region’s cultural history and also features changing exhibitions on various topics.
-The architectural firm Cukrowicz Nachbaur of Vorarlberg designed the architecture of the new museum, which integrates historically protected elements.
+The architectural firm Cukrowicz Nachbaur from Vorarlberg designed the architecture of the museum, which integrates historically protected elements.
 The facade with its 16,656 concrete flowers is especially arresting.
 Interestingly, these blossoms are actually nothing more than the imprints of commercial PET bottles.
-The architect and mathematician Urs Beat Roth from Zurich helped with the artistic arrangement by geometrically interpreting the concept conceived by South Tyrolean artist Manfred Alois Mayr.
+The Swiss architect and mathematician Urs Beat Roth helped with the artistic arrangement by geometrically interpreting the concept conceived by South Tyrolean artist Manfred Alois Mayr.
 From a distance, the viewer recognises only ellipses, squares and other geometric forms, which actually adorn the facade as relief.

 “vorarlberg. a making of”